 Features and content that let users physically present at your locations to exclusively interact with your brand without needing other apps.

-Subsets of spatial data that powers the Locye ecosystem can be licensed for your enterprise projects.
+Certain geospatial data and web services that power the Locye ecosystem can be licensed for your enterprise projects.

 Certain Locye components can be licensed for inclusion in products and services created by your enterprise to support your core mission.